VOLTEC6647/Voltec-2019-Rewritten/README.md

 - [ ] Implement and improve upon other robot subsystems.
 	- [ ] General.
 		- [X] Move subsystem constants to their respective class.
-		- [ ] Create abstract class for PID subsystems, for updating and outputting(?).
+		- [X] Create interface for PID subsystems, for updating and outputting values.
 	- [ ] Chassis.
 		- [ ] Improve TalonBuilder functionality.
 		- [ ] Clean up the eyesore that is the mapDoubleT method.